What exactly is a software hook? whatis.com provides the following definition:

 If you find pretty pictures more interesting than boring text, then perhaps this series of UML diagrams will help you understand the interactions between the controller, abstract class, concrete class (the table subclass) and DAO (the DML class).

 My critics, of whom there are many, take great delight in telling me that virtually everything I do is wrong, that I am not implementing the "correct" design patterns, or not implementing them "properly".
 Phooey.
-My use of an abstract table class from which every concrete table class is derived, plus my use these hook methods, fits the description of the Template Method pattern which was described in the Gang of Four book as follows:
+My use of an abstract table class from which every concrete table class is derived, plus my use of these hook methods, fits the description of the Template Method pattern which was described in the Gang of Four book as follows:

 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.